What is mental health?

 Émotional

-- What can I do to improve my emotional well-being?
+- What can I do to improve my emotional wellbeing?

 Mental health explained by Francis Legendre